How to collect, handle and submit the ideal grape sample for virus testing

 - Inspect the wood, it should look green inside.
 Do not collect dead canes.

 - Depending on the number of selected vines, a sample bag will contain a total of 4 or 6 canes.

 Detached leaves can rapidly deteriorate, especially in warm weather.
 In the field and during transport, always keep samples inside a cooler with ice packs but not in direct contact as freeze damage can occur.
 We highly recommend submitting samples on the same day of collection; however, samples can be refrigerated for up to 48 hours.

 Before shipping your sample:

 - Make sure the leaves are still crisp and fresh.
-If the sample is in bad condition, we cannot test it.
+If the sample is in bad condition (shriveled, dry, or rotten), we cannot test it.

 - Fill out a Sample Submission Form and place it inside a separate plastic bag.

 - Use a box not an envelope for shipping.